bryanbritten/hl7-integration/README.md

 The `ADT_A01` schema was defined with the help of definitions provided by [Caristix](https://hl7-definition.caristix.com/v2/HL7v2.5/Segments).

+### Transformer

+The `transformer` service reads from the "bronze" layer and validates the messages using the `hl7apy` library in Python.
+It then performs a series of data quality checks using the same library.
+If the validation and data quality checks all pass, the raw message is saved in a "silver" layer.
+Otherwise, the raw message is saved in a `deadletter` bucket for manual review.

 ### Storage

 `minio` is used to replicate the use of an S3 bucket.
 A medallion-like architecture is utilized while processing the data.
 The `consumer` service ingests the raw message and saves in a "bronze" layer, which represents unprocessed data.
-The `transformer` service reads from the "bronze" layer and validates the messages using the `hl7apy` library in Python.
-It then performs a series of data quality checks using the same library.
-If the validation and data quality checks all pass, the raw message is saved in a "silver" layer.
-Otherwise, the raw message is saved in a `deadletter` bucket for manual review.

-Typically, the "silver" layer would represent data that has been transformed in some way.
-Here, I am using the "silver" layer to represent data that has been validated and QA'd and is ready for transformation into a FHIR format, which is what will be saved in the "gold" layer, which represents data ready for analytical querying.
+Typically, the "silver" layer would represent data that has been transformed in some way, but I am using it to represent data that has been validated and QA'd and is ready for conversion into a FHIR format.
+This FHIR version of the message is what will be saved in the "gold" layer, which represents data ready for analytical querying.

-### Transformer

-TODO: write documentation for the `transformer` service.

 ### FHIR Converter